DhruvinGamit/WAD_DotNetCore_MovieTicketBooking/README.md

 2. Seed the database with initial data (e.g., movie listings, theaters, etc.).

-## Running the Application
-1. Build and run the application: dotnet build dotnet run
-2. Open a web browser and go to `http://localhost:5000` to access the application.

 ## Features
 - User Registration and Authentication
 - Browse Movie Listings